Fun Things to do in Connecticut – Part III

 Another thing: it’s About That Time Of The Year to think about where to vacate – so here’s the good news – you don’t have to hop on a train, a bus or a plane – you can simply gas up your ride and go!
 With these super high temps, your vacation destination can be found right here in Connecticut!

-The following are suggested “StayCations” for you and your family in some (not all) of Connecticut’s counties:
+The following are some suggested “StayCations” for you and your family in some (but not all) of Connecticut’s counties:

 New London County